Vextrove/vextrove_terrain_datapack/README.md

  - Entities can stand on them without falling off
 ### Teleporters
  - Have to be synced up with each other
-### Stacked Dispenser crafting recipe: Bow recipe with Dropper in middle
+### Stacked Dispenser crafting recipe (Bow recipe with a Dropper in the middle) - Suggested by [ilmango](https://www.youtube.com/c/ilmango)/SciCraft
 ### Random block picker
  - Some builds use a palette of multiple blocks to create a textured surface - an example of this are the Nylium/Netherwart surfaces in Netherwart forests.
 This item would greatly help create such patterns.
+### Echo sound filter
+ - Enable when skylight level is zero and current altitude is below y: 24
-### Lighting
+### Better sound system
+ - Sound filtering
+ - Could possibly run on a seperate thread?
+Supposedly Minecraft
- - Lighting emitting entities
+### Light emitting entities
- - Colored light
+### Colored light
-### Biome-dependent/altitude ambient noises
+### Biome and altitude dependent ambient noises
  - Birds
  - Wind
+ - Shore wave sounds
 ### Seasons
-  Can be implemented simply by cycling through four grass/leave color palettes over time
+ - Can be implemented simply by cycling through four grass/leave color palettes over time
+ - Could possibly affect mobs spawns, like how moon phases affect Slime spawns in Swamps
 ### Orange Autumn trees
 ### Pink Sakura (cherry blossom) trees
 ### Dynamic cloud patterns (A moving random noise map, multiplied by a heightmap of the terrain)